thanhnguyen123-dev/Recycling-Android-App/items/report.md

     * Objective: User have different states for when the user is logged in or logged out, which facilitates the management of user authentication in the application.
 By utilizing different states, the system can behave differently based on the user's authentication status.
     * Code Locations: [LoginContext.java](RecycleMe/app/src/main/java/com/example/recycleme/login/LoginContext.java)
     * Reason:
-        * There are different actions that can be done depending on whether the user is logged in or logged out (e.g. when the user is logged out then the user can't add item to his cart history)
+        * We use this design pattern for our app to prevent users from logging in when they are already logged in or log out when they are already logged out.
+        * We wanted to extend this pattern by only allowing logged in users from adding items to cart, however because of the chat features, we decided that all users should be logged in before they can even access the app functionalities.
+        * This is an extendable class, and would be beneficial if the app is upgraded to allow users with no account from accessing the app.
 4. The DAO design pattern is used in reading the data instances.
     * Objective: To read data instances from different locations
     * Code Locations: